Released in:

 This means that she competes directly with Chenxing - Jade Arc, who is the games main Electric Skill damage user.

-Chenxing has had the metagame in a chokehold since she was introduced, dealing incredibly high damage, but also having the ability to stack arrows into enemies and then ult for extreme damage that allows Chenxing to bypass the invuln phases of many bosses, giving her the undisputed spot as the games top endgame dps.
+Chenxing has had the metagame in a chokehold since she was introduced, dealing incredibly high damage, but also having the ability to stack arrows into enemies and then ult for extreme damage that allows Chenxing to instakill enemies, and thus bypass the invuln phases of many bosses, giving her the undisputed spot as the games top endgame dps.

-Sparkdrive does not compare, but to quote what I said about the last Auctus Drive operative (which was Mauxir - Lotus):
+Sparkdrive does not compare, but to quote what I said about the previous Auctus Drive operative (which was Mauxir - Lotus):

 "To be fair to Mauxir, Rhapsody is one of the games strongest operatives for dps, and as an Auctus Drive operative Mauxir was never going to be at the top, and that was by-design."